markwylde/code-style/pages/03-context-pattern.md

 :::success
 **The Context Advantage**

-Context isn't just a pattern—it's a complete philosophy shift.
+Context isn't just a pattern, it's a complete philosophy shift.
 Instead of magic happening behind the scenes, everything is explicit, testable, and debuggable.
 :::

 ### 1. **Testing Becomes Trivial**